-An autistic, music therapist, songstress and super passionate about remembering our sovereign voice and reclaiming our musicality.
+An autistic, songstress, former music therapist and super passionate about remembering our sovereign voice and reclaiming our musicality.

 My academic background includes a Bachelor of Music, Bachelor of Teaching and a Master of Music Therapy and training with the Academy of Neurologic Music Therapy.